AMartins87/world-of-makaton/README.md

 <a></a>
 ## **CREDITS**

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

 - **Content**
     - My main point of reference for the written content was [Makaton website](https://makaton.org) to double-check that I wasn't going to write incorrect data and information.